Great Ghost Tales: Production

 The series was broadcast in color, with each episode produced live in New York.
 It was on Thursday nights from 9:30 to 10 p.m.
 Eastern Time.
 Directors included Daniel Petrie.
 Writers included James Lee.
 Talent Associates — Paramount Limited produced the series, and Ford sponsored it.
 It was replaced by Hazel.

-Critical response
+Reception

 A review of the premiere episode in The New York Times called the episode "an encouraging send-off for the new venture."
 The review complimented the presentation and the "skill and sensitivity" of the actors.